Santoku Knife vs Chef Knife – What’s the Difference?

 This content contains affiliate links.
 If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

-Unless you’re a professional chef, chances are you are probably not an expert in the nuances of a Santoku Knife.
+The Santoku knife and chef’s knife are both multi-purpose knives used for all things slicing.
 In some regards, a Santoku knife is very similar to the chef’s knife that you may already have in your knife block.

-Chef knives and Santoku knives are similar when it comes to their purpose and even in appearance.
+The Santoku knife vs Chef knife can be similar in purpose and appearance.
 However, they have different details like knife length, shape, and cutting style.

 Both types of knives are used for prepping food, mincing herbs and spices, and cutting up fruits and vegetables.
+They are great grilling accessories.
 However, their cutting technique is different, so you want to make sure your knife is living up to its full potential by learning the right techniques for each knife.

 If you really want to impress your friends and colleagues, you can show off the fact that you know the difference between a Santoku knife and a chef’s knife.